xforty/vagrant-drupal/README.md

 ## DESCRIPTION

-Template repo for a new drupal project built on top of a vagrant vm.
+Builds a Drupal environment and site on top of a Vagrant vm.
+This repo can be used as is to get a Drupal site up and running quickly or as a template for your own Drupal projects.

 ## REQUIREMENTS